- written by

 Authored on

-Humans blame, and perhaps only humans do, but what is blame for?
-Is blame about meting out retribution and revenge?
-Or is blame a tool for managing others’ behavior?
-I argue that while the former answer is dominant in social psychology, it predicts a dysfunctional system of blame that explains only...
+Is blame for retribution and revenge?
+Or is blame for managing others’ behavior?
+I argue that while the former answer is dominant in social psychology, it predicts a dysfunctional system of blame that explains only a small portion of why people blame.
+Instead, I suggest that blame is better...

 Authored on